Listen to this article:

 Crying is a common phenomenon among newborn infants.
-As their main way to communicate with the world around them, infants may cry for many reasons: they could be hungry, sleepy, dirty, or in need of a warm embrace just to name a few.
+As their primary way to communicate with the world around them, infants may cry for many reasons: they could be hungry, sleepy, dirty, or in need of a warm embrace, just to name a few.
 Normal crying habits among infants peak around five to six weeks, and tapers down around three to four months of age.
-However, for some infants, frequent and long crying episodes may persist for months beyond what parents may expect.
+However, for some infants, frequent and prolonged crying episodes may persist for months beyond what parents may expect.

 This condition of excessive crying in an otherwise healthy infant is commonly known as colic.
-There are several ways that infant colic is defined but is typically characterized by the rule of 3 – crying for at least 3 hours a day, at least 3 days a week, for at least 3 consecutive weeks.
+There are several ways that a colicky baby is defined but is typically characterized by the rule of 3 – crying for at least 3 hours a day, at least 3 days a week, for at least 3 consecutive weeks.
 The prevalence of colic is thought to affect up to one in five infants (between 5-19% of infants).

 Colic in Formula Fed Babies

-Allergy to cow’s milk protein is one of the most common allergies among infants and young children, affecting about 0.5 to 3% of all one-year old children in developed countries.
-In the United States,over half of all children under 5 years with a food allergy have a cow’s milk protein allergy.
+Cow's milk allergy is one of the most common allergies among infants and young children, affecting about 0.5 to 3% of all one-year old children in developed countries.
+In the United States, over half of all children under five years with a food allergy have a cow’s milk protein allergy.

 The prevalence of this food allergy may limit the available formula choices for an infant.
 Many standard infant formulas use a cow’s milk protein as the main protein source (casein or whey).
 For infants who are found to have a cow’s milk protein allergy, infant baby formulas that are soy-based are usually offered as baby formula alternative.

 Even in the absence of a cow’s milk allergy, the lactose or milk sugar present in infant baby formula may be a source of discomfort and colic symptoms.
-Some infants experience something called “transient lactose intolerance,” where they are unable to tolerate lactose for a short period of time due to immaturity of the gastrointestinal tract.
-This means that for some infants milk-based foods are making the colic worse.
+Some infants experience something called “transient lactose intolerance,” where they are unable to tolerate any type of lactase enzyme for a short period of time due to immaturity of the gastrointestinal tract.
+This means that for some infants, milk-based foods are making the colic worse.

 How to Prevent Colic in Formula Fed Babies

-There are a number of feeding and comfort methods that parents and guardians use that may reduce symptoms of colic.
+There are several feeding and comfort methods that parents and guardians use that may reduce symptoms of the baby’s colic.

 - Give the infant more frequent, smaller volume feeds throughout the day